FisaGamer/docs/README.md

-# docs
+# Azuriom documentation

-The documentation for Azuriom.
+The repository of the documentation for Azuriom.

+You can find an online version of the docs on https://docs.azuriom.com (soon).